brady691213/ApiGen/src/Reflection/README.md

 ## Goal

-The primary goal of the project is to provide a collection of EF entities as defined by a DbContext that has been scaffolded from an existing SQL database.
-These entities will be used for scaffolding an ASP.NET Minimal API that can provided data access for all tables and views in the database behind that DbContext.
-The API should at least expose one endpoint for each of the four CRUD operations relevant to each table or view.
+The primary goal of the project is to provide a collection of EF entities as defined by a compiled DbContext.
+This class has been scaffolded from an existing SQL database using an EF Database First approach.
+This list of entities will be used to scaffold an ASP.NET Minimal API that can provide data access for all tables and views in the SQL database.
+The API should expose endpoints any CRUD operations applicable to each table or view.